Learn how to understand the confusing world of criminal justice.

-A trial is held to determine the defendant's guilt or innocence.
+A trial is held to determine the defendant’s guilt.
 Often this is a trial by jury, but some defendants prefer to waive their right to a trial by jury and opt for a bench trial (before the judge only).

-If the defendant is found innocent, he/she is released.
+If the defendant is found not guilty, he/she is released.
 However, a defendant who has entered a guilty plea or been found guilty is sentenced to some form of punishment.

 For first offenders—and depending on the nature of the crime—a judge may give probation instead of incarceration.
 Probation includes strict supervision for a specified length of time and the accused must regularly report to an assigned probation officer.